Everything you need to know about the flu jab

 Because the flu virus mutates every year, it’s important you get jabbed once a year before flu season starts.
 The jab you got last year offers little to no guaranteed protection against the mutated influenza strain that is likely to be prevalent in the population the following year.

-Can you still get the flu?
+Can you still get sick when you're jabbed?

 Yes, you can.